ndricimrr/random-albanian-user-generator/README.md

 # Mobile App

-This App is also released as an Android App on Google Playstore
+This App is also to be released as an Android App on Google Playstore.
+It is currently work in progress there.

 # Website